hakuimaku/hakuspace/README.md

 # 🌆 HakuSpace - Dotfiles for Hyprland and Niri

+*Haku, the ultimate anchor of your soul, a treasure so irreplaceable that the Abyss itself will tear apart anyone who dares to touch it - Made in Abyss*

 [![Hyprland](https://img.shields.io/badge/Hyprland-orange)](https://github.com/hyprwm/hyprland) [![Niri](https://img.shields.io/badge/Niri-purple)](https://github.com/niri-wm/niri) [![Arch Linux](https://img.shields.io/badge/Arch-Linux-1793D1?logo=arch-linux&logoColor=white)](https://archlinux.org) [![Dotfiles](https://img.shields.io/badge/Dotfiles-HakuSpace-ff69b4)](https://github.com/hakuimaku/hakuspace) [![License: MIT](https://img.shields.io/badge/License-MIT-green)](https://opensource.org/licenses/MIT)

 **Welcome to Haku Space!
 Simple — Clean — Beautiful**

 - **HakuSpace** is an optimized dotfiles collection supporting both **Hyprland** and **Niri** on Arch Linux.
+- These dotfiles rely solely on **Rofi** and **Waybar** for primary user interaction, while the core functionality is driven by **custom scripts** (listed in `hakuspace/common/local/bin`).
+- My dotfiles have evolved into a full DE, though it's still a work in progress.
 - **Easy to extend and customize to fit your needs!**

 ---